 Post Engagements / Number of Followers

-An influencer’s followers represents the widest pool of social media users with a likelihood of engaging that influencer’s posts.
-This calculation method tracks an influencer’s rapport among his/her active audience.
+A creator's followers represents the widest pool of social media users with a likelihood of engaging that creator's posts.
+This calculation method tracks a creator's rapport among his/her active audience.

-Followers’ repeated and meaningful engagements on influencer posts demonstrates that that influencer has a strong connection with their followers.
-This approach is the best way to understand how easily influencers consistently appeal to their followers.
+Followers’ repeated and meaningful engagements on creator posts demonstrates that that creator has a strong connection with their followers.
+This approach is the best way to understand how easily creators like influencers consistently appeal to their followers.

 Influencer Engagement Based on Views (Reach)

 In an influencer campaign, marketers may want to examine engagement rates for specific posts.
-Using this metric, brands can gauge how well an influencer’s post performed compared to that influencer’s other content or past campaign posts.
+Using this metric, brands can gauge how well a creator's post performed compared to that creator's other content or past campaign posts.

 Post Engagements / Number of Views or Impressions